Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Threshold experimental data

 The next step is to threshold the data.
-For most gate voltage combinations the QDs have a particular charge stable configuration which does not generate a signal.
-Only regions of charge bistability, the electrons tunnel cyclically driven by the effect of the RF voltage producing a phase response.
-This means that for most combinations we do not measure a signal, which only arises at a charge transition.
-Thus, we expect to have a large peak in the intensity distribution representing the background, that should be Gaussian in nature.
-To determine what values of I and Q to threshold from, we use the point that minimises the Kullback-Leibler divergence $D_{KL}$ between the square root of the intensity distribution $p(x)$ and that of a fitted Gaussian distribution $q(x)$.
+For most gate voltage combinations the QDs have a particular charge stable configuration, which does not generate a signal.
+Only in regions of charge bistability, the electrons tunnel cyclically driven by the effect of the rf voltage producing a phase response.
+Therefore, for most combinations, we do not measure a signal, which only arises at a charge transition.
+Thus, we expect to have a large peak in the intensity distribution, representing the background, which will follow a Gaussian distribution if the noise is dominated by the HEMT amplifier.
+To determine what value $x$ to threshold for I and Q, we use the point that minimises the Kullback-Leibler divergence $D_{KL}$ between the square root of the intensity distribution $p(x)$ (black data points in Fig.~\ref{fig:AC_DC}) and that of a fitted Gaussian distribution $q(x)$ (red fitted line in Fig.~\ref{fig:AC_DC}).
 By taking the square root of the intensities of the histogram data, it broadens the peak, allowing us to distinguish weak signals in the data~\cite{venderley2020harnessing}.
-The Kullback-Leibler divergence $D_{KL}$ calculates the information loss of approximating the distribution of our data $p(x)$ by a Gaussian $q(x)$:
+The Kullback-Leibler divergence $D_{KL}$ calculated gives the information loss of approximating the intensity distribution of the data $p(x)$ by a Gaussian $q(x)$, which represents the background:

-By minimising $D_{KL}$, we have found the data-points of $p(x)$ that are best described by $q(x)$ and thus represent our background, as shown in Fig.~\ref{fig:AC_DC}.
+By minimising $D_{KL}$, we have found the data points of $p(x)$ that are best described by $q(x)$ and thus represent our background, while data points that diverge from a Gaussian distribution (shaded in grey in Fig.~\ref{fig:AC_DC}) represent our signal.

-The data points below the threshold are then set to zero, in Fig.~\ref{fig:flatten}c however, we have plotted the points that are above the threshold for clarity.
-The reason to threshold I and Q separately is because certain transitions appear stronger in one domain than in the other.
-Therefore data points that appear as a signal in either I or Q are taken into account.
-The last step is to thin the data set, to remove any aliasing effects.
-This is done by using peak detection both along the x and y axis are taken into account, as shown in Fig.~\ref{fig:Thinning}.
+The reason for thresholding I and Q separately is that some transitions appear stronger in one domain than in the other.
+Therefore data points labelled as a signal in either I or Q are taken into account, resulting in Fig.~\ref{fig:flatten}c.

-The thinned data that is then passed to the Hough transform is shown in Fig.~\ref{fig:flatten}d, in which we observe some random noise.
-This is not an issue for the Hough transform, as these data points are unlikely to generate a peak in the $\theta$ histogram due to their random orientation.
+Even though we observe some random noise in Fig.~\ref{fig:flatten}c, it is not an issue for the Hough transform (in Fig.~\ref{fig:flatten}d), as these data points are unlikely to generate a peak in the $\theta$ histogram due to their random orientation.
+From the $\theta$ histogram in Fig.~\ref{fig:flatten}e, we observe two prominent peaks, one close to zero representing the DTR transitions from gate two and the other close to $\pi/2$ due to the DTR transitions from QD four.
+There is also a peak slightly below $\pi/4$, arising from the single QD region on the top right corner of the stability diagram.

-\section{Ensemble regression models:}
+\section{Ensemble regression models}